maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 };
 ```

-First, we made the necessary import and then we declared the `createNft()` function.
+First, we made the necessary imports and then we declared the `createNft()` function.
 This function is used to mint an NFT.
 It takes the `minterContract` and `performActions` as arguments, along with the name of the NFT.
 It then uses the `defaultAccount` from the kit to mint the NFT.

 ```javascript
 export const getNfts = async (minterContract) => {